Welcome to Strategies for Bible Engagement

 Course Introduction

 We encourage you to watch this interview with Dr. Lynn Cohick in which she discusses the purpose of this course.
 In this conversation, Dr. Cohick mentions the Immerse Bible, which facilitates reading the Bible as a narrative story by removing chapters and verses.
 Based on the New Living Translation, the Immerse Bible was created to remove some of the obstacles to reading God’s story from Genesis to Revelation.
 Some readers might find this useful for their Bible engagement.
+Use this link to purchase the Immerse Bible at a special discounted price.

 This course is focused on five reading strategies for Bible engagement.
 These strategies are different from Bible study techniques that you may have learned.
 This course will invite you to imaginatively inhabit Scripture, rather than just observing it from a safe distance.
 The following table summarizes the key ideas, strategies, and practices you will learn in each lesson and the questions you should be asking yourself about your own Bible reading habits.
 It illustrates how you are meant to locate your own story within God’s story.